sreeebanu/DigitIT/README.md

 ## Notes
 - For simplicity, tasks are stored with `userId` as the creator.
 Students create their own tasks; teachers create their own tasks too.
 Teachers will see student-created tasks if the student is assigned to them.
-- If you want teacher-created tasks assigned to a particular student, we can add an explicit `assigneeId` field to `Task`.